kuserich/ngram-recommendation-system/README.md

 ```

 ### Clone Project <a name="getting-started-clone"></a>
-Please run the following command to clone the project to your local file system:
+Please run the following commands to clone the project to your local file system:
 ```bash
 git clone https://github.com/kuserich/ngram-recommendation-system.git